Null Models and Community Detection in Multi-Layer Networks: Multi-layer null models: estimation and selection

 By dissociating the degree based null model from the community structure component of a modularity measure, we make it easier to first choose the appropriate null model based on observed degree pattern, and then choose an appropriate modularity measure based on the null model.
 In this context a question that naturally arises is, given a multi-layer network how would one choose between an independent degree and a shared degree null model?

 A hypothesis testing based framework for model selection was developed in \citet{yan14} for selecting between the ordinary stochastic blockmodel (SBM) and the degree corrected block model (DCBM) in single layer networks.
 In our case, however, the question is not between choosing degree correction or not, rather between what kind of degree correction is required; an independent degree model or a shared degree model.
-Here we provide a preliminary guidance through a simple approximate model selection procedure based on likelihood ratio calculations.
+Here we provide a guidance through a simple approximate model selection procedure based on likelihood ratio calculations.
 The null hypothesis is that the SD model is the true data generating model whereas the alternative hypothesis is that it is the ID model that generates the data.
-The log-likelihood from the ID model (\ref{IDexpected}) can be written as
+The maximized Poisson log-likelihood with the MLE solution as in (\ref{MLE_ID}) is